pyhernvann/EcoDiet/README.md

 The EcoDiet package estimates a probabilistic topology matrix (all trophic link probabilities) and a diet matrix (all diet proportions) for food webs by combining biotracer and stomach content analyses in a Bayesian hierarchical model.

+<blockquote><p>Ceci est un texte cité.
+Vous pouvez répondre à cette citation en écrivant un paragraphe normal juste en-dessous !</p></blockquote>

 The full model and its application to a real dataset are described in *Hernvann et al.* (in press).
-Use `citation("EcoDiet")` to get the provisional reference to the article.
+When using EcoDiet, please cite both Hernvann et al. and the package (`citation("EcoDiet")` will be updated soon):

+<blockquote><p>Hernvann, P.Y., Gascuel, D., Kopp, D., Robert, M., et Rivot, E. (in press).
+EcoDiet: A hierarchical Bayesian model to combine stomach, biotracer and literature data into diet matrix estimation.
+Ecological applications. </p></blockquote>

+<blockquote><p>Théro, H., Rivot, E., Robert, M., Guitton, J., Kopp, D., Gascuel, D., et Hernvann, P.Y.
+(2020) EcoDiet.
+R package. doi: 10.5281/zenodo.4081537 </p></blockquote>

+To access the citation and DOI of the latest development version, check the [Zenodo repository](https://doi.org/10.5281/zenodo.4081537)

 ## R installation